 Find out more about the history and architecture of the Barbican estate on one of our Architecture tours.

-Alongside the Barbican, the City of London boasts many exciting cultural and historical attractions including markets, museums and architectural heritage
+Alongside the Barbican, the City of London boasts many exciting cultural and historical attractions including markets, museums and architectural heritage sites:

 Cobbled walkways and glass roof make this market an attractive place to shop, eat and drink or simply to relax.